open5e/open5e/source/equipment/magic-items/restorative-ointment.rst

 As an action, one dose of the ointment can be swallowed or applied to the skin.
-The creature that receives it regains 2d8 + 2 hit points, ceases to be poisoned, and is cured of any disease.
+The creature that receives it regains 2d8 + 2 hit points, ceases to be :ref:`srd:poisoned`, and is cured of any disease.